d-artagnan-db/SafeServer/README.md

 # How to use Install SafeServer?

-To Install SafeClient and any other dependency just do in each project. mvn install -DskipTests
+To Install SafeServer and any other dependency just do in each project. mvn install -DskipTests